Feynman–Kac formula

 Partial proof

-A proof that the above formula is a solution of the differential equation is long, difficult and not presented here.
+A proof that the above expected-value formula is a solution of the differential equation is long, difficult and not presented here.
 It is however reasonably straightforward to show that, if a solution exists, it must have the above form.
 The proof of that lesser result is as follows:

 Derivation of the Feynman-Kac formula

-Show that the solution u(x,t) from the Feynman-Kac formula satisfies the PDE:
+Assume that u(x,t) satisfies the PDE:

 Let g(t,s)=etsV(Xr,r)dr. Its differential satisfies: